occam-ra/occam/doc/occam-user-manual.md

 *17. Loopless searches seem to be pretty fast, but searching all models often takes very long.
 Why is this, and is there some way to speed up all-model searches?* Loopless searches don’t need IPF, and scale with the data and not the state space.
 At present, all-model searches need IPF and computation time goes with the state space and not the data, so these searches will necessarily take a long time.

-Occam User’s Manual 3/13/2017 36

 *18. What about set-theoretic RA?* This is not yet implemented in Occam.
 Set-theoretic RA is available in a separate program.

 *19. What about latent variable models?* This is not yet implemented in Occam or in any separate RA program.
 However, latent variable log linear programs exist (though they are likely to work in the confirmatory, and not the exploratory, mode, so they do not search many models).

-**XII.
-Error And Warning Messages** The following error and warning messages may appear in the search output.
+## XII.
+Error And Warning Messages
+The following error and warning messages may appear in the search output.

 **1. Cardinality Error:** If the user specifies a value of Cardinality less than the total number of states present in the data for the variable, an error will be issued (“new value exceeds cardinality of variable x”) and the program will halt.
 However, if the specified Cardinality is greater than the number of states of the variable in the data, Occam will give a warning that says so, and continue.
 The analysis presented by Occam in such situations may not be valid and therefore care should be taken to make sure the specified Cardinality of the variable is correct.
 Specifying a variable Cardinality smaller than its actual Cardinality is the more severe of these two errors, but EITHER ERROR SHOULD BE CORRECTED BEFORE PROCEEDING FURTHER.
 In particular, variables with cardinality=1 should be removed or disabled for best results.